SemEval/SemEval2022/index.md

 - [SemEval-2022 call for task proposals](https://semeval.github.io/SemEval2022/cft)

+### Sponsorship

+SemEval is sponsored by the [SIGLEX](http://alt.qcri.org/siglex/) Special Interest Group on the Lexicon of the Association for Computational Linguistics.

 __Contact:__ Most questions not answered by the above resources should be directed to organizers of specific [tasks](tasks.html).
 General questions about SemEval organization should be directed to <semevalorganizers@gmail.com>.